 Magazine collages are a fun way to repurpose your old magazines.

 Magazine collages were a favorite activity of mine when I was a young girl.
 They are easy and fun to make and the end results are just so cool.
 If you have a bunch of old magazines sitting around, these jack-o-lantern magazine collages are a creative way to make use of them before tossing them into the recycling bin.
-Draw out a pumpkin shape or use our one of our printable templates.
-We have included a tall and a short pumpkin template for your convenience.

 We were given a few small pumpkins yesterday.
 Last night, after a rather long & exhausting day, my family all fell asleep early.
 I was a little bored & was antsy to do something with my hands.
 I grabbed one of the mini pumpkins, some Sharpies & regular markers and decided I was going to make a stained glass Jack-o-lantern.